broofa/BroofaJS/asyncproxy/README.md

 ## Example: Custom method name pattern

-Appending `Async` to indicate a promise-returning method is a de-facto standard of sorts, but this may not always be desirable.
-The `methodRegex` option can be used to supply custom regex for identifying methods that should be promisified.
+Appending `Async` to indicate a promise-returning method is the general convention, but this may not always be desirable.
+The `methodRegex` option is used to detect which methods should be promisified.

-E.g.  For a prefix of "a\_":
+E.g.  To use an "async\_"-prefix:

 ```
-const fs = asyncProxy(require('fs'), {methodRegex: /^a_/});
+const fs = asyncProxy(require('fs'), {methodRegex: /^async_/});

-const fileContents = await fs.a_readFile('README.md', 'utf8');
+const fileContents = await fs.async_readFile('README.md', 'utf8');
 ```